 |Blogs and publications on this website are independent of any involvement by medtech companies or diabetes related charities.
 To ensure there is no bias, we do not accept any products, freebies or other material from any medtech provider.
 All materials are copyright©️Love My Libre Ltd.|

-This blog considers whether Libre sensors can be worn for swimming and water activities and if so, is there a limit of 30 minutes?
+This blog considers whether sensors can be worn for swimming and water activities and if so, are there any risks with prolonged immersion?

 “Your sensor is water-resistant and can be worn while bathing, showering or swimming.